CYP0630/Term-Project-Indoor-Localization/README.md

 * Results and Discussions
 * Conclusions

+### Abstract
+Investigating machine learning methods provide a global locatio recognition solution from WiFi Data.
+This project aims to improve the accuracy performance.
+By modifying the parameter, the accuracy can achieve to 75.5%.
+The project also provides some new ideas for the future work.

 ## Introduction
 ### Background
 Indoor Localization is a challenging task and there exist no universal solution for all possible applications.